-- The provider - every mobile phone provider is different; some accept all customers regardless of their previous financial history, while others might be stricter.
+Every mobile phone provider is different; some accept all customers regardless of their previous financial history, while others might be stricter.

-Guarantors are requested in some housing contracts so the landlords and companies can rest assured that they’ll be paid either way
+Guarantors are requested in some housing contracts so the landlords and companies involved can rest assured that they’ll be paid either way.

 - Improve your credit score - improving your credit score is a way to escape trying to buy a phone with bad credit, or a bad credit contract